Rushanksavant/Confidential-Message-Emotion-Classifier/README.md

 ![](Images/Firebase.JPG)

 ## Retrieving data and decryption
 The data is extracted from the firebase.
-After which key is and messages are decrypted numerically using the list.
+After which key and messages are decrypted numerically using the list.
 Further, the encrypted messages are decrypted to original messages using the key.

 ## Finding emotion of each message
 ![](Images/data_screenshot.JPG)

 The above dataset is a part of the full version of "Emotion Sensor Dataset" given by Jon Bill.

-To know more about the dataset visit https://www.kaggle.com/iwilldoit/emotions-sensor-data-set This dataset contains Top 23730 English Words along with their probabilities for & different classes(emotions) that contribute to the emotion of a sentence.
+To know more about the dataset visit here https://www.kaggle.com/iwilldoit/emotions-sensor-data-set This dataset contains Top 23730 English Words along with their probabilities for different classes(emotions) that contribute to the emotion of a sentence.
 By using this data set we can know the emotion of the sentence/message.

-Following is the sample output for 4 text messages, (note the 4th message has some random character to check if that affects the transmission process or emotion detection);
+Following is the sample output for 4 text messages, (note the 4th message has some random characters in it, this is to verify that transmision process is not affected due to this).

 ![](Images/Sample_Output.JPG)